surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.37.6-dev1 =
+= 3.37.6-dev2 =

 (2016/12/01) Fixed the sharing URL value for BuddyPress users (Pro version).
-Added a newmethod to update transient arrays and keep the original transient expiration time.
+Added a new method to update transient arrays and keep the original transient expiration time.
+Added several new Schema meta tags.

 = 3.37.5-1 =